College-level Credit at PLU

 • Students who have completed advanced placement tests with appropriate scores receive credit.

-• Credit is awarded only for scores of 4 or 5, except for Calculus, which requires a score of 3 or higher, and physics (B or C), which requires a score of 5.
+• Credit is awarded only for scores of 4 or 5, except for Calculus and Computer Science Principles, which require a score of 3 or higher.

 • Credit is applied to specific General Education Requirements or elective credit depending on the test category.